vault27/Foundation/ospf.md

 - BDR - BAckup Designated Router

 ## Pros
-- Router knows all network and builds a tree - no loops
+- Router knows all network and builds a tree - Guarantees Loop-Free Topology
 - OSPF is very good for traffic engineering in ISP with MPLS
 - Fast convergence
 - Simple
 - IPv4 and IPv6
 - Open protocol
 - Easy to configure
+- Large scalability - hierrachy through areas - topology summarization
+- Fast Convergence
+    - Actively Tracks Neighbor Adjacencies
+    - Event Driven Incremental Updates
+- Efficient Updating
+    - Uses reliable multicast and unicast updates - instead of broadcast on  RIP
+    - Non-OSPF devices do not need to process updates
+- Bandwidth Based Cost Metric
+    - More flexible than static hop count
+Control Plane Security
+- Supports multiple forms of authentication
+    - E.g. Clear Text, MD5, SHA, IPsec, etc.
+- Extensible
+    - Future application support through "opaque" LSA
+    - E.g. MPLS Traffic Engineering

 ## Cons
 - Main cons is bad performance when many hosts - high CPU load - several thousand prefixes max - because every router has to calculate a tree

 ## Concepts
-- Open standard
+- Open standard, IGP, Link-state, classless(VLSM, Summarization), Dikstra SPF Algorithm
 - The algorithm places each router at the root of a tree
 - Each router has its own view of the topology even though all the routers build a shortest path tree which uses the same link-state database
 - Which networks are advertised by default - ???
-- IGP routing protocol for IP networks
-- Uses link state routing (LSR) algorithm or Shotest Path, uses Dijcstra algorithm, this algorithm is very complicated
 - Operates in one Autonomous System
 - OSPF routers have End -to- End Visibility of entire network in form on Topology table
 - LSDB is identical on all routers in 1 area